-A judge rejected Heard’s request that Depp attend a year’s worth of anger management classes and refused to extend the protective order to the couple’s dogs.
+A judge rejects Heard’s request that Depp attend a year’s worth of anger management classes and refused to extend the protective order to the couple’s dogs.

-Police did not press charges against Depp, who also denied attacking the actress.
+Police do not press charges against Depp, who also denied attacking the actress.

-Later, in a joint statement, the couple announced they had settled their divorce.
+Later, in a joint statement, the couple announce they have settled their divorce.

-“Our relationship was intensely passionate and at times volatile, but always bound by love,” the statement said, adding that Heard would be donating any proceeds from the settlement to charity.
+“Our relationship was intensely passionate and at times volatile, but always bound by love,” the statement reads, adding that Heard would be donating any proceeds from the settlement to charity.